photo by Yunfei Ren

 Unsolicited Reviews!

-I produced short audio content for The New York Times and their Audio App.
+I produced short audio content for The New York Times and their (now sunsetted) Audio App.

-I’ve produced podcast and audio content for IDEO, Salesforce, Pandora, The Dodo, The Mission, OZY, Bessemer Venture Partners, and the Robert Wood Johnson Foundation.
+I’ve produced podcast and audio content for IDEO, The Eames Center for Infinite Curiosity, Salesforce, Pandora, The Dodo, The Mission, OZY, Bessemer Venture Partners, and the Robert Wood Johnson Foundation.

 I reported a story about lesbian icon Phyllis Lyon that aired on KALW in June of 2020.

-With my friend and journalist Tina Antonlini, we produced stories of the COVID-19 pandemic with Corona Voicemails that aired on KQED.
+With my friend and journalist Tina Antonlini, we produced stories of the COVID-19 pandemic with Corona Voicemails that aired on KQED’s The California Report.

 PERSONAL WORK